 ww :- Both the copies of SBEI allele are mutated that produce wrinkle phenotype.

-Mendel begin with pure-breeding pea plants because they always produced progeny with the same characteristics as the parent plant.
+Mendel begins with pure-breeding pea plants because they always produced progeny with the same characteristics as the parent plant.
 Mendel cross-bread these pea plants and recorded the traits of their progeny over several generations.
 Mendel proposed three basic laws of genetics.

 - MENDEL'S LAW OF GENETICS